deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18647/index.md

 ![](figures/figures_17_0.png)

-> 🔼 The figure shows 12 different environments used for training a robot to pour water.
+> 🔼 This figure shows eight unseen testing environments used to evaluate the generalization capabilities of the trained robotic manipulation policies across all four tasks.
 > <details>
 > <summary>read the caption</summary>
-> Figure 8: Training environments for Pour Water.
-We sample 12 environments from our collected training data.
-See Appendix D.1 for task details.
+> Figure 12: Testing environments.
+These 8 environments are not included in the training data and are used across all tasks.
 > </details>

 ![](figures/figures_17_1.png)

-> 🔼 The figure shows 12 different training environments used for the Pour Water task in the robotic manipulation experiment.
+> 🔼 This figure shows eight unseen testing environments used to evaluate the generalization capabilities of the trained robot policies across four manipulation tasks.
 > <details>
 > <summary>read the caption</summary>
-> Figure 8: Training environments for Pour Water.
-We sample 12 environments from our collected training data.
-See Appendix D.1 for task details.
+> Figure 12: Testing environments.
+These 8 environments are not included in the training data and are used across all tasks.
 > </details>

 ![](figures/figures_17_2.png)

-> 🔼 The figure shows eight unseen testing environments used to evaluate the generalization performance of the robotic manipulation policies.
+> 🔼 The figure shows eight unseen testing environments used to evaluate the generalization performance of the robotic policies across four different manipulation tasks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 12: Testing environments.
 These 8 environments are not included in the training data and are used across all tasks.